mylonasc/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am computational scientist (broad scientific computing and data science education).
 I have recently successfully defended my Ph.D. dissertation.
-My PhD work was on developing combinations of Bayesian Deep Learning and Graph Neural Networks for structural health assessment problems such as data-driven detection and localization of damage and remaining useful life estimation.
-I'm passionate about incorporating deep learning in science and engineering, for replacing hand-engineered computational and mathematical simplifications of numerical and statistical models.
+My Ph.D. work was on developing combinations of Bayesian Deep Learning and Graph Neural Networks for structural health assessment problems such as data-driven detection and localization of damage and remaining useful life estimation.
+I'm passionate about incorporating deep learning in science and engineering for replacing hand-engineered computational and mathematical simplifications of numerical and statistical models.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/MylonasCharilaos_Sep21.pdf" "newtab" >}}resumé{{< /staticref >}}.